TUM School of Computation, Information and Technology: Rankings

 The Department of Computer Science has been consistently rated the top computer science department in Germany by major rankings.
-Globally, it is rated No. 29 (QS), No. 10 (THE), and within No. 51-75 (ARWU).
+Globally, it ranks No. 29 (QS), No. 10 (THE), and within No. 51-75 (ARWU).
 In the 2020 national CHE University Ranking, the department is among the top rated departments for computer science and business informatics, being rated in the top group for the majority of criteria.

-The Department of Mathematics has been rated as one of the top mathematics departments in Germany: in the QS World University Rankings, it ranks 51st in the world and second nationally, while it is ranked between 51 and 75 in the Academic Ranking of World Universities.
-In Statistics & Operational Research, QS ranks TUM first in Germany and 32nd in the world.
+The Department of Mathematics has been rated as one of the top mathematics departments in Germany, ranking 43rd in the world and 2nd in Germany (after the University of Bonn) in the QS World University Rankings, and within No. 51-75 in the Academic Ranking of World Universities.
+In Statistics & Operational Research, QS ranks TUM first in Germany and 28th in the world.

 The Departments of Electrical and Computer Engineering are leading in Germany.
-In Electrical & Electronic Engineering, TUM is rated 18th worldwide by QS and 19th by ARWU.
-The Times Higher Education World University Rankings does not rank individual subjects, though in engineering in general, TUM is ranked 20th globally and 1st nationally.
+In Electrical & Electronic Engineering, TUM is rated 18th worldwide by QS and 22nd by ARWU.
+In engineering as a whole, TUM is ranked 20th globally and 1st nationally in the Times Higher Education World University Rankings.